The method

 Where the method came from

-Refined across production codebases including PickNDeal (B2B + D2C food marketplace, 14 phases shipped), PayoutKit (Stripe Connect commercial boilerplate), and client engagements going back to 2018.
-Each phase surfaced a class of failure that produced an invariant.
-The invariants travel between projects — the methodology is the same whether we're building a marketplace or replacing a legacy procurement system.
+Refined across production codebases including PickNDeal (B2B + D2C food marketplace, 14 phases shipped), PayoutKit (Stripe Connect module extracted from PickNDeal), and client engagements going back to 2018.
+Each phase surfaced a class of failure that produced a rule.
+The rules travel between projects: the methodology is the same whether we're building a marketplace or replacing a legacy procurement system.

-We're publishing the engineering stories behind each invariant on the journal, and the human-review-loop UI is being extracted as the first open-source artefact.
-The full methodology lives inside client engagements.
+We're publishing the engineering stories behind each rule on the journal.
+The full agentic engineering methodology lives inside client engagements.

 Field guide

-Seven principles + a representative slice of the invariant library + a one-page “how to apply this to your codebase” guide.
+Seven principles + a representative slice of the rule library + a one-page “how to apply this to your codebase” guide.
 Yours to share with your team or your CTO.

 Also subscribes you to the engineering journal (~1 email/month, unsubscribe at any time).